gartoks/BlobGame/README.md

 ## Credits

  ### Artwork
-- [Ixzil](Discord): Designed the artwork for the good looking blob sprites.
+- Ixzil (Discord): Designed the artwork for the good looking blob sprites.

 ## License
 This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details.